 But a few apps make time-tracking quick and painless.
 Here are a few:

-After you figure out where your time goes then you can eliminate time wasters.
+After you figure out where your time goes, you can eliminate time wasters.
 For example, constantly refreshing your Instagram feed, mindless online browsing, frequently checking your email, taking forever to perfect your social media posts, etc.

 You’ve probably heard of the “eat the frog” technique, which is doing the difficult or dreaded task(s) first thing in the morning to get it out of the way, and if that works for you, that’s awesome.